 The following figure illustrates the basic OpenShift Container Platform lifecycle:

 Developing and deploying applications

 With OpenShift Container Platform 4.1, the core story remains unchanged: OpenShift Container Platform offers your developers a set of tools to evolve their applications under operational oversight and using Kubernetes to provide application infrastructure.
 The key change to OpenShift Container Platform 4.1 is that the infrastructure and its management are flexible, automated, and self-managing.

 A major difference between OpenShift Container Platform 3 and OpenShift Container Platform 4.1 is that OpenShift Container Platform 4.1 uses Operators as both the fundamental unit of the product and an option for easily deploying and managing utilities that your apps use.

 In OpenShift Container Platform 4.1, Telemetry is the component that provides metrics about cluster health and the success of updates.
 To perform subscription management, including legally entitling your purchase from Red Hat, you must use the Telemetry service and access the Red Hat OpenShift Cluster Manager page.

 Because there is no disconnected subscription management, you cannot both opt out of sending data back to Red Hat and entitle your purchase.
 Support for disconnected subscription management might be added in future releases of OpenShift Container Platform

 Your machines must have direct internet access to install the cluster.

 You must have internet access to:

-Access the OpenShift Infrastructure Providers page to download the installation program
+Access the Infrastructure Provider page on the Red Hat OpenShift Cluster Manager site to download the installation program